efung/gnufmuffin.com/_posts/2015-03-02-grilled-banana-bread-with-tahini-and-honeycomb.md

 Honeycomb"></a>

 Mmmmm.
 That's all we had to say as we ate this after the kids went to bed.
-The tahini and honeycome really elevate a mediocre banana bread into something much more delicious.
+The tahini and honeycomb really elevate a mediocre banana bread into something much more delicious.

 <a href="https://www.flickr.com/photos/gnuf/16512865710" title="Grilled